 My business is advertising, marketing, and promotions.
 For the past few months, I have received a call almost every day for promotional items made in the USA.
 Often some request, “I want everything made here, not just the finished product!”

 But there is a lot of confusion about how products are made and how much of a product comes from the USA.

 But what does Made in the USA really mean?

-According to the Federal Trade Commission, “Made in USA” means that “all or virtually all” the product has been made in America.
-That is, all significant parts, processing, and labor that go into the product must be of U.S. origin.
+According to the Federal Trade Commission, “Made in the USA” means that “all or virtually all” products have been made in America.
+All significant parts, processing, and labor that go into the effect must be of U.S. origin.

 How Is The Product Made?